-CBD is a chemical compound that is found within some of the glands of a cannabis plant.
+CBD is a chemical compound found in the glands of a cannabis plant.
 Also classified as cannabidiol; they are both the same thing.
 CBD has such an array of health benefits, there are so many positives to come from CBD, but what types of CBD side effects do we know of?
 Cannibidiol works by interacting with receptors within our body’s endocannabinoid system.
 Our endocannabinoid system is responsible for conserving numerous physiological and cognitive functions.
 These functions include things such as our memory, inflammation of the body, our mood, and a lot more functions.
 It’s health benefits are well known to help our physiological and cognitive functions; CBD users of all ages use it to help with a wide variety of different health problems.

-Some CBD health benefits:
+Some “possible” CBD health benefits:

 Anxiety relief and stress relief benefits